mdrafee03/100DaysOfCode-coding-interview-preparation/LearningJava/OOPs.md

 - An abstract class can have no abstract method which allow to create classes that can't be instantiated but can only be inherited
 - An abstract class can have static method that can be called independently without an object

-Encapsulation vs Abstraction:
-- Encapsulation is data hiding where abstration is implementation detail hiding
-- While encapsulation grouped together data and methods that acts upon the data where abstraction deal with exposing the interface to the user and hiding the details of the implementation

 Abstract vs final:
 Final is used to prevent inheritance whereas abstract classes depend on their child to complete the implementation.
 In case of methods, final is used to prevent overriding whereas abstract methods need to be overridden in sub-classes.